 Eight percussionists playing unspecified instruments with graduated pitches strike repeated quarter notes at similar tempi.
 Over the course of six minutes, Player 1 (with the highest pitched instrument) plays 450 notes, Player 2 (second highest pitched instrument) plays 449 notes, and so on.
 Separate click tracks for each player are required for live performance.
 Similar Speeds was premiered by the UNC Percussion Ensemble under the direction of Cameron Britt in spring 2012.

-Sonolumen is a collaborative set of compositions that involve the real-time projection of oscilloscope patterns generated entirely from sound.
+Sonolumen is a fixed media (video + sound) work for electroacoustic sound and oscilloscope.
 The images result from plotting the voltages of two distinct audio channels (left and right speakers) against each other on an illuminated X-Y graph.
-By the creative combination and mapping of complex mathematical equations to electronic waveforms, an infinite variety of shapes and patterns can be achieved.
+By the creative mappings and combinations of different parametric equations to audio signals, a wide variety of shapes and patterns can be achieved.
 Crucially, no extraneous sounds or images are included in the presentation—a complete one-to-one relationship is maintained between the sonic and visual domains.

 A collaboration with Jonathon Kirk (PAML).